A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Evaluation

 Higher values of DSC and JSC indicate higher segmentation accuracy.
 These metrics were reported as mean values with 95\% confidence intervals (CIs).
 Statistical significance was assessed via a paired sample \textit{t}-test, with a \textit{p}-value $< 0.01$ inferring statistically significant difference.

-We also qualitatively assessed the performance of the proposed method on the boundary-delineation task.
-For this purpose, a tumor topographic map was constructed using the estimated TFA values.
-Similarly, using the true TFA values, the ground-truth tumor topographic map was constructed.
-From the topographic map, the tumor boundary could be defined as the set of points with a certain value of the TFA.
-For a thorough evaluation, the true and estimated tumor boundaries obtained using the proposed method were compared for four different values of the TFA, namely 0, $1/3$, $2/3$ and 1.
+We also qualitatively evaluated the performance of the proposed method on the task of estimating the TFA map.
+For this purpose, ground-truth and estimated tumor topographic maps were first constructed from the true and estimated TFA maps using the contour function in MATLAB (MathWorks, Natick, Mass).
+Specifically, the tumor topographic map shows the topography of the TFA map by means of isocontours.
+Then, isocontours corresponding to the true and estimated TFA maps were plotted for the TFA values of $0$, $1/3$, $2/3$, and $1$.
 A TFA of 0 implies that no area within that pixel contains the tumor, while a TFA of 1 implies that the entire pixel area is the tumor.